 At the first pause in the breakers, rush into the shore break and paddle like hell for the outer bar.
 Once in the clear, the kayak rises and falls on the rollers, porpoise breach close enough to look deep into their black eyes, a table-sized sea turtle lifts its bucket head then spooks and dives.

 The kayak moves silently with the rhythm of the paddle.
 Listen for a fish to splash.
-A sweet, oily scent signals bait nearby.
-Wind sings through the braided line.
+Sweet, oily scent signals bait nearby.
+The wind sings through the braided line.
 Blue skies, blazing sun, emerald warm water.

 Notice I never mentioned the fish?

 My favorite fishing spot is not the best catching spot.
 Since I spend more time paddling around than reeling in, the place I fish is more important than the fish I catch.
 I often choose where to wet a line based on the location, not the catch.

 I used to fish the Hampton Roads Bridge Tunnel.
 Field and Stream editor Ken Schultz called it the noisiest fishing spot in America.
 Four lanes of heavy traffic roar a couple feet overhead.
 Blackhawk helicopters thump, thump, thump in and out of the nearby naval base.
 The rocks are infested with a colony of sea gulls—the place smells like shit.

 Sure, the fishing is great.
 Striped bass jump out of the water, speckled trout flash below, flounder blanket the bottom.
 I’ve had 50-fish days, but I haven’t fished The Tunnel in years.
 The noise and smell are bad, but it was the crowd that eventually drove me out.